Lawangin/general-store/README.md

 Builds the containers from `docker-compose.yml` file and executes start-up scripts.\
 If the app does not open automatically in the browser, you can navigate to [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.
+You will also see errors in the logs in the console.